mattermost/docs/source/process/gitlab-process.rst

 3. `Migrate Mattermost slash command integration in GitLab to Mattermost API v4 <https://gitlab.com/gitlab-org/gitlab-ce/issues/41631>`_. - **Due: Mattermost v5.0 / GitLab v11.1**

-4. Releasing an extended support release (ESR) version of Mattermost, and shipping it in GitLab Omnibus. `A discussion is open in the Mattermost forums <https://forum.mattermost.org/t/extended-support-release-discussion/4598>`_. - **Due: TBD**
+4. Releasing an extended support release (ESR) version of Mattermost and shipping it in GitLab Omnibus. `A discussion is open in the Mattermost forums <https://forum.mattermost.org/t/extended-support-release-discussion/4598>`_. - **Due: TBD**

 5. Bundling Mattermost Enterprise Edition in GitLab EE. `A discussion is open in GitLab repository <https://gitlab.com/gitlab-org/omnibus-gitlab/issues/1609>`_. - **Due: TBD**